seangrogan-phdprojects/start_here/README.md

 # Welcome
-This organization is a collection of repositories for research projects.
+This organization is a collection of repositories for research projects conducted by and with me (Sean Grogan).

-The following sections are the projects for each of the steps in the PhD project.

 # Location of disaster assessment UAVs using historical tornado data